jeatt/jeatt.github.io/_posts/work/2014-02-02-grids-an-illustrated-primer.md

 I wrote about the history and fundamentals of grid systems, followed by an overview of the state of the art using newspaper websites as my case studies.

-Although this wasn't written very long ago, it's striking how much has changed.
-[Gridset](http://gridsetapp.com) was announced shortly after I finished writing this essay (although before I submitted it, hence a hastily added footnote) and finally gave web designers a way to use flexible, responsive grid systems on the web.
+Although this essay wasn't written very long ago, it's striking how much has changed.
+[Gridset](http://gridsetapp.com) was announced shortly after I finished writing it (although before I submitted it, hence a hastily added note) and finally gave web designers a way to use flexible, responsive grid systems on the web.

 This site is still available at [http://grids.anillustratedprimer.com](http://grids.anillustratedprimer.com)